-The difference between the liabilities assumed and the assets acquired is recorded as a DCA or a deferred gain liability ("DGL"), which is then amortized over the expected settlement period.
-As such, the performance of the new business is assessed over time by comparing the net of investment income, loss reserve development and amortization of the DCA or DGL.
+The difference between the liabilities assumed and the assets acquired is recorded as a DCA, which is then amortized over the expected settlement period.
+As such, the performance of the new business is assessed over time by comparing the net of investment income, loss reserve development and amortization of the DCA.